Editor’s note: This post was updated on Nov. 25, 2021.

 Science branch examined: electric charge

-Over 200 more activities for kids to do at home
+200 other great activities for kids to do at home

 Over the years we’ve published many articles with activity ideas for families to do at home.
-Here are 200+ of our favourite ideas from the Active for Life archives:
+Here are 200+ of our favourites from the Active for Life archives:

 - 49 fun physical activities for kids aged 2-4